 - Vault: Skills are performed travelling on and off a bench/raised platform.

-GymChallenge - Secondary
+3. GymChallenge - for Secondary Schools

-As a British Gymnastics Partner School, you will have access to our resource pack which includes the challenge cards, scoresheets and certificates, as well as a delivery guide.
+As a British Gymnastics Partner School, you will have access to our GymChallenge resource pack which includes the challenge cards, scoresheets and certificates, as well as a delivery guide.

 School Games Pathway

 Level 1 intra-school: An in-house competition just for your school.

 - Primary School - Challenge Cards: floor work, vault and apparatus sessions.

 - Primary School - Competition Cards: floor work, vault and rhythmic competition formats.